 To resolve a warning, you must take a separate action before proceeding with the deployment.
 The warning will give you more information about what to do.

-Fixes are changes that Gearset is suggesting to make to your deployment package to make it more likely to deploy.
+Suggested fixes are changes that Gearset recommends making to your deployment package to make it more likely to successfully deploy.
 Fixes fall into one of two categories:

 - Adding components to your package